 Pelosi is the Most Targeted Congressional Leader in the Past Three Cycles

-(MIDDLETOWN, CT) April 9, 2018 – Along with many other aspects of campaign advertising, the Wesleyan Media Project has tracked mentions of prominent party leaders in political ads.
+(MIDDLETOWN, CT) April 9, 2018, with updates through June 4, 2018 – Along with many other aspects of campaign advertising, the Wesleyan Media Project has tracked mentions of prominent party leaders in political ads.
 More specifically, we have tracked references to Obama since 2010, mentions of congressional party leaders since 2012, and in 2016, we added references to both presidential nominees.
 Our coders also assess whether mentions of these political figures were favorable or unfavorable.

 By and large, between 2012 and 2016, congressional leaders were not commonly the focus of unfavorable political ads during the general election phase of the campaign (those airing between September 1 and Election Day).
 See Figure 1.
 Obama was much more commonly cited than congressional leaders—and much more often in a disapproving way.
 Fifteen percent of congressional ads airing in 2012 cited him disapprovingly (the same percentage as 2010 ads), with only about 1 percent citing him in a supportive way.
 In 2014, however, the number jumped to nearly 1 in every 4 congressional ads.
 By 2016, though, this fell to about 1 in every 10 ads.

 Figure 1: Percentage of Congressional Ad Airings Portraying

 Figures are from Sept.
 1 through election day of each cycle.

 Each Leader Unfavorably Over Time

 CITE SOURCE OF DATA AS: Kantar Media/CMAG with analysis by the Wesleyan Media Project.

 Download a summary table of figure data.